boushphong/spark-optimization/Memory Allocation.md

 - spark.driver.memory (JVM Memory)
 - spark.driver.memoryOverhead (default value is 0.1, 10% of the spark.driver.memory)

 The minimum memoryOverhead is 384MB, so even when 10% of 1GB of driver memory is 100MB.
-Spark will still initiate 384 driver's memoryOverhead and 1GB of driver's memory, which in total is 1384 MB (~1.4G).
+Spark will still initiate 384MB of driver's memoryOverhead and 1GB of driver's memory, which in total is 1384 MB (~1.4G).

 Your Spark driver uses all the JVM heap but nothing from the overhead.